Asia Markets Mostly Up As Central Banks Prepare Virus Response - UrduPoint

 Hong Kong, (UrduPoint / Pakistan Point News - 3rd Mar, 2020 ):Most Asian markets rose for a second day Tuesday following a blockbuster surge on Wall Street fuelled by hopes for a concerted global response to the coronavirus.

-Pledges to action from central banks around the world and a planned conference call between Group of Seven financial chiefs provided a much-needed boost to markets after last week's hammering.
+Pledges of action from central banks around the world and a planned conference call between Group of Seven financial chiefs provided a much-needed boost to markets after last week's hammering.

 The positive sentiment filtered through to oil markets, where dealers are betting on major producers cutting output to address tumbling demand.